 Appeals Court Deals Setback to Largest ATM Network

-In a 2-1 decision, a panel of the U.S. Circuit Court of Appeals criticized the Federal Reserve Board for approving the proposal by owners of the automatic teller network MAC to buy a smaller rival without a hearing.
+In a 2-1 decision Tuesday, a panel of the U.S. Circuit Court of Appeals vacated a Federal Reserve Board order allowing MAC’s owners to buy a smaller rival.

 Melinda Mercurio, spokeswoman for Electronic Payment Services, the banking joint venture that owns the MAC network, said the court’s decision changes nothing ``at this point.″

-``They did not say that the (Fed’s) decision was incorrect, simply that more information was needed,″ she said.
+``They did not say that the (board’s) decision was incorrect, simply that more information was needed,″ she said.

-The MAC network handles nearly 100 million transactions a month.
+Electronic Payment Services already operates America’s largest ATM network by volume: nearly 100 million transactions a month.

-The Fed last year approved Electronic Payment Services’ bid to acquire the smaller MoneyCenter network of National City Corp.
-But another competitor _ Columbus, Ohio-based Money Station Inc. _ contested the action.
+The Federal Reserve Board last year approved its bid to acquire the smaller MoneyCenter network of National City Corp.

-The dissenting judge, Harry T. Edwards, said the Fed was justified in the way it handled the proposed merger. ``The result here is a wonderful windfall for Money Station and its attorneys, who now get to continue this litigation over nothing,″ he wrote.
+The Fed was justified in the way it handled the proposed merger, he wrote, and ``The result here is a wonderful windfall for Money Station and its attorneys, who now get to continue this litigation over nothing,″ he wrote.

 Edwards characterized Money Station as a sore loser getting a court-ordered opportunity ``to whine over its disfavored position in the market.″